Please select a partnership to see additional information:

 Initially agencies must:

-- see them immediately in a secure and private place where the conversation cannot be overheard
+- see the young person/ immediately in a secure and private place where the conversation cannot be overheard

-- see them on their own – even if they attend with others
+- see the young person on their own – even if they attend with others

 - explain all the options to them